Bug report #18420

-#2 Updated by Johannes Kroeger about 2 years ago
+#2 Updated by Johannes Kroeger over 4 years ago

 I could not test on the same machine yet.
 On my other one (same 64 bit Archlinux but different GDAL) I could not replicate the high memory usage even in an older qgis (r44842.6ed078c889) so I am a bit confused.
 Maybe the GDAL version plays a role too?
 I will try to test it tomorrow.

-#4 Updated by Johannes Kroeger about 2 years ago
+#4 Updated by Johannes Kroeger over 4 years ago

 Yeah, that one had the latest GDAL from SVN I think.